This post may contain affiliate links. Please read our disclosure policy.

 • ¼ cup grated parmesan cheese

-• 5 ounce can tuna , drained
+• 5 ounce can tuna -drained

 • 1 ½ tablespoons bread crumbs

-• 1 tablespoon salted butter , melted
+• 1 tablespoon salted butter -melted

 Save this Recipe!

-Get this recipe sent to your inbox, plus get weekly recipes from us – all for free.
+Get this recipe sent to your inbox, plus get FREE weekly recipes.

 Instructions

-• Cook the pasta according to package directions.
+• Cook the pasta according to the package directions.
 Drain and set aside.

-• Pour into the prepared ramekin.
+• Assemble: Pour the mixture into the prepared ramekin.

 Notes